 When Ohio beef producers voted in 2014 to increase the state checkoff to two dollars, it enabled the Ohio Beef Council (OBC) Operating Committee to create a fund to extend beef promotional programs at the local level well beyond the metropolitan areas.
 This fund, called the County Beef Promotion Grant, creates a perfect partnership with county cattlemen’s groups and county Farm Bureau groups.
 Through the grant program the checkoff harnesses the creativity of county groups to reach more consumers with beef promotions and educational efforts.
 And with nearly 11.5 million people, Ohio has lots of consumers throughout the entire state to reach.
 The county grant program encourages counties to share their beef production stories with consumers where face-to-face contact enhances consumer confidence in the beef they are purchasing for their families.

-For questions regarding County Beef Promotion Grants or the application, please contact Director of Education, Kagney Collins.
+For questions regarding County Beef Promotion Grants or the application, please contact Manager of Consumer Programs & Digital Marketing, Ashley Dentinger.

 The grants are designed for consumer targeted beef promotional/educational events and grant applications are due quarterly on January 1, March 1, June 1 and September 1.
 Counties can fill out the form below to apply.
 Grants must be submitted prior to the event and will be evaluated by the planning committee of the Ohio Beef Council and voted on at an OBC Operating Committee Meeting.
 There is no limit to how many applications a county can submit in a calendar year.

 Beef promotion grants will be considered based on the application’s alignment with the objectives of the current year’s OBC marketing plan and alignment with the National Beef Checkoff campaign.
 Grants will be considered throughout the duration of the current year’s marketing plan, providing there are still funds available in the specific program area.